hafidzalhabib/timeseries-forecasting/README.md

 3. Input the number of periods to forecast.
 4. Click **Run Forecast**.
 5. View the plot, RMSE value, and resulting forecast table.
-6. Download the result as Excel or CSV.
+6. Download the result as Excel.

 ---